su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 ### Evaluating the Geometry

 In this particular problem the objective is to introduce a set of geometrical constraints.
 The first step is to check that SU2 is able to compute the correct geometrical quantities via executing SU2_GEO.
-The important information for SU2_GEO config file is provided below
+The important information for SU2_GEO configuration file is provided below

 ```
 % ----------------------- GEOMETRY EVALUATION PARAMETERS ----------------------%